A 4-dimensional light bulb theorem for disks: Modifying regular homotopies

 Now, suppose that \emph{all} cancelling pairs of swaps exchange the sheets of the pre-images $x_i, x_i'$ and $y_j, y_j'$ for $i \not = j$.
 Let $\sigma$ be a square for the Whitney disks $W_i$ and $W_j$, as in Definition \ref{defsum}, one of whose sides connects the Whitney arcs with boundaries $\{x_i, y_i\}$ and $\{x_j', y_j'\}$, and another that connects the Whitney arcs with boundaries $\{x_i', y_i'\}$ and $\{x_j, y_j\}$.
-The loop $\sigma$ is null-homotopic in $X$ since since the cancelling pair of swaps corresponds to the same element of $\pi_1(X)$.
-As the map $\pi_1(X-G) \to \pi_1(X)$ is an isomorphism, this gives an immersed disk in $X-G$ bounded by $\sigma$.
-This disk can be made to have the framing needed to admit the local model in Figure \ref{summing} by ``boundary twisting" as in \cite[\S1.3--1.4]{freedman-quinn:4-manifolds}, at the cost of creating more intersection points with $\Sigma$.
-It can then be homotoped to an embedding disjoint from the Whitney disks of $h$ by performing finger moves through $\Sigma$, and finally tubed over $G$ to remove each remaining intersection with $\Sigma$.
+The loop $\sigma$ is null-homotopic in $X$ since the cancelling pair of swaps corresponds to the same element of $\pi_1(X)$, and in fact, bounds an immersed disk in $X-G$ since $G$ is $\pi_1$-negligible.
+Such a disk can be made to have the framing needed to admit the local model in Figure \ref{summing} by ``boundary twisting" as in \cite[\S1.3--1.4]{freedman-quinn:4-manifolds} at the cost of creating more intersection points with the middle level $\Sigma$ of the homotopy.